GKOS

 Bobby Quantitative Model

-Glaukos Corporation is an ophthalmic pharmaceutical and medical technology company focused on developing and commercializing novel, dropless therapies for glaucoma, corneal disorders, and retinal diseases.
-The company is a pioneer and market leader in micro-invasive glaucoma surgery (MIGS), having commercialized the iStent family of devices, and is now transitioning into a pharmaceutical model with its long-duration iDose TR implant.
-The current investor narrative is overwhelmingly centered on the successful commercial launch and market adoption of iDose TR, a transformative product that promises to shift glaucoma treatment away from daily eye drops, driving significant revenue growth and a path to sustained profitability.
+Glaukos Corporation is an ophthalmic pharmaceutical and medical technology company focused on developing and commercializing novel, dropless therapies for the treatment of glaucoma, corneal disorders, and retinal diseases.
+The company is a pioneer and market leader in micro-invasive glaucoma surgery (MIGS) devices, with its iStent franchise, and is transitioning into a pharmaceutical player with the launch of its first-of-its-kind iDose TR sustained-release implant.
+The current investor narrative is overwhelmingly centered on the successful commercial ramp of iDose TR, which represents a potential paradigm shift in glaucoma treatment, driving significant revenue growth expectations and a re-rating of the stock as the company evolves from a device-centric model to a higher-margin pharmaceutical business.

 People also watch